nthienan/jae/README.md

                         Log level.
 It can be DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Default is INFO --port PORT, -p PORT  The port that JAE will listen on.
-Default is 8998
+Default is 8998 --storage-info        Storage summary information regarding binaries, file store and repositories.
+Requires a privileged user (Admin only)
+  --users               Get number of users by realm.
+Requires a privileged
+                        user (Admin only)
 ```